 One research study indicated that this was associated with a 26% increased risk of erectile dysfunction.

 However, very little research has been done on this to date.
-Hence, we should away more studies before draw firm conclusions.
+Hence, we should wait for more studies before we draw firm conclusions.

 An erection takes place when blood flows into the penis and it fills the penis completely.

 Venous leak describes the situation where the blood is not being retained in the penis, but rather quickly flows back out of the penis.

 Therefore, even if there is adequate bloodflow to the penis, you are not able to maintain an erection because the blood flows out and away.